 Effective security requires close control over your data and resources.
 Bastion hosts, NAT instances, and VPC peering can help you secure your AWS infrastructure.

 Welcome to part four of my AWS Security overview.
-Last week we looked at network security at the subnet level.
-I want to stay on the topic of network security, but this time look at using a bastion host to tighten access to your resources, and NAT instances and VPC peering to avoid unnecessarily exposing your data to the Internet.
+In part three, we looked at network security at the subnet level.
+This time, we’ll look at strategies to avoid unnecessarily exposing your data on the internet using a bastion host to tighten access to your resources, NAT instances, NAT Gateways, and VPC peering.

 Bastion hosts are instances that sit within your public subnet and are typically accessed using SSH or RDP.
-Once remote connectivity has been established with the bastion host, it then acts as a ‘jump’ server, allowing you to use SSH or RDP to login to other instances (within private subnets) deeper within your network.
-When properly configured through the use of security groups and Network ACLs, the bastion essentially acts as a bridge to your private instances via the Internet.
+Once remote connectivity has been established with the bastion host, it then acts as a ‘jump’ server, allowing you to use SSH or RDP to log in to other instances (within private subnets) deeper within your VPC.
+When properly configured through the use of security groups and Network ACLs (NACLs), the bastion essentially acts as a bridge to your private instances via the internet.

-You may ask yourself, “Do I need one of those in my environment?”
-If you require remote connectivity with your private instances over the public Internet, then I would say yes!
+You may ask yourself, do I need a bastion host in my environment?
+If you require remote connectivity with your private instances over the public internet, the answer is yes!

-This diagram shows connectivity flowing from an end user to resources on a private subnet through an bastion host:
+This diagram shows connectivity flowing from an end user to resources on a private subnet through a bastion host:

-When designing the bastion host for your AWS infrastructure, you shouldn’t use it for any other purpose, as that could open unnecessary security holes.
-You need to keep it locked down as much as possible.
-I would suggest you look into hardening your chosen operating system for even tighter security.
+When designing the bastion host for your AWS infrastructure, you shouldn’t use it for any other purpose, as this could open unnecessary security holes.
+Instead, I would suggest that you look into hardening your chosen operating system for even tighter security.